Why You Should Start a Garden This Year

 Read this post – The Power Of The Sun: Healing Benefits Of Sunlight – to learn all about the other amazing healing benefits of the sun.

-Gardening is also a great way to get your mind off of things that are worrying you or stressing you out.
-One study done in 2010 confirmed the stress-relieving effects of gardening.
-You can check it out here.
+Gardening is also a great way to distract yourself from worries or stress.
+A 2010 study confirmed the stress-relieving effects of gardening.
+Click here to check out the study.

-There is a lot of physical labor involved in gardening.
-Weeding, digging, pruning, raking – these are all great calorie burners.
+Gardening involves a lot of physical labor.
+Weeding, digging, pruning, and raking are all great calorie burners.

-Gardening is a great way to get your body moving.
-Especially if you are not a fan of the gym or traditional workout methods.
+Gardening is a great way to move your body, especially if you prefer something other than the gym or traditional workout methods.

 Gardening Can Help You Save Money

-But if you can grow from seed and stick your plants straight into the ground, according to my math you can save a lot of money.
+But if you grow from seed and stick your plants straight into the ground rather than using beds, according to my math, you can save a lot of money.

 For example, the average cost of organic heirloom tomatoes in my area is $4 a pound.
-A tomato plant produces on average 10 pounds of tomatoes.
-So if I plant 10 tomato plants I could potentially be harvesting up to 100 pounds of tomatoes.
+A tomato plant produces an average of 10 pounds of tomatoes, so if I plant 10, I could potentially harvest up to 100 pounds of tomatoes.

-If I were to purchase 100 pounds of heirloom tomatoes from the grocery store it would cost me around $400!
-Of course, you have to factor in the cost of the seeds, water, and other items needed to help grow that plant.
+Purchasing 100 pounds of heirloom tomatoes from the grocery store would cost me around $400!
+Of course, you must factor in the cost of the seeds, water, and other items needed to help grow the plants.

-But even after you add up your total gardening expenses, I guarantee you it will be nowhere close to $400.
+But even after you add up your total gardening expenses, I guarantee it will be nowhere near $400.
 So I truly believe you can save a ton of money gardening.

-If you don’t really care about heirloom or organic, the cost difference of purchasing tomatoes from the grocery store versus growing your own isn’t going to be quite as significant.
+If you don’t care about heirloom or organic tomatoes, the cost difference between purchasing them from the grocery store and growing your own isn’t going to be quite as significant.

-But if you don’t really care about growing heirlooms or organic produce you are really missing out on some of the best benefits of growing your own food.
+However, if you are not interested in growing heirlooms or organic produce, you are missing out on some of the best benefits of growing your own food.

-Also, it wouldn’t be fair if I didn’t mention the time investment because like they say, time is money.
-And gardening can definitely take a lot of your time.
+Also, it wouldn’t be fair if I didn’t mention the time investment because, like they say, time is money.
+Gardening can take a lot of your time.
 Especially at the beginning of the season and during harvest time.

 Some people would rather spend that time working to make money and then use that money to help buy better quality produce at the grocery store.
-Which I totally understand and definitely makes sense.
+I totally understand, and it definitely makes sense.

-But I look at the work involved with gardening a little differently.
-I actually don’t look at it as work at all.
-When I’m in the garden I’m getting sunshine and nurturing my mental health (which I need desperately always), I’m getting exercise, and it’s also where my husband and I reconnect and talk and hang out.
+When I’m in the garden, I get sunshine and nurture my mental health (which I always need desperately).
+I get exercise, and it’s also where my husband and I reconnect, talk, and hang out.

-But with all that being said not all types of plants are going to be a giant money saver.
-Some plants require a lot of time and attention and don’t produce a whole lot.
+But with all that being said, not all types of plants will be a giant money saver.
+Some plants require a lot of time and attention and only produce a little.
 Plants like that may not be worth growing if your main goal is to save money.

 But if your goal is to save money, I highly recommend growing tomatoes, zucchini, squash, cucumbers, and beans.
-These plants usually produce a ton of food with not a whole lot of work or time required.
+These plants usually produce a ton of food without requiring a lot of work or time.

 Everyone knows fruits and veggies are so good for your body.

-When you grow your own food you never want your hard work to go to waste (plus homegrown food is super yummy too) so you usually eat all the fruits and veggies you grow which of course can be extremely beneficial to your health.
+When you grow your own food, you never want your hard work to go to waste (plus homegrown food is super yummy, too), so you usually eat all of the fruits and veggies you grow, which, of course, can be extremely beneficial to your health.

-And if you are growing organically then you are avoiding all the nasty pesticides and insecticides that are used to grow most of the produce at the grocery store which is even better for your health.
+And if you grow organically, you avoid all the nasty herbicides and insecticides used to grow most of the produce at the grocery store, which is even better for your health.

 Everyone Should Know How To Grow Food